 Currently, the process of physically taking the best sperm available to fertilise eggs by manual injection only has a 30% success rate and is subject to human error.
 Myma Medical’s patented automated process aims to reduce the reliance on personal skill and significantly increase the success rate.

 The automation process will also aim to eliminate the need for multiple procedures.
 These are often needed due to the low success rate, which comes at the cost of £10k-12K per cycle, therefore often meaning IVF is a road few can afford multiple times over.

 LYVA Labs have invested an initial £106,000 into Myma Medical, matched by a £390,000 Innovate UK SMART grant.
 This investment will lead to the creation of 12 jobs in the region.

-As the city region’s dedicated innovation commercialisation vehicle, LYVA Labs is key to achieving Mayor Rotheram’s ambition to invest 5% of regional GVA on Research and Development (R&D) by 2030 – nearly double the government’s national target.
+As the city region’s dedicated innovation commercialisation vehicle, established by the Combined Authority with a £10.7m investment, LYVA Labs is key to achieving Mayor Steve Rotheram’s ambition to invest 5% of the region’s GVA on Research and Development (R&D) by 2030 – nearly double the government’s national target.

 Lorna Green, CEO of LYVA Labs said: “Myma Medical is a brilliant, innovative start-up with a model to significantly enhance the experiences of people struggling with their fertility.
 So many of us are touched by fertility issues in our lives, either personally or through our communities so I am incredibly proud to bring a business like this to our ever-evolving region”.

 “I’m also pleased to see that again; we are using the Combined Authorities’ regional funding and support via LYVA Labs to establish a new company in the region and leverage national sources of innovation funding.
 It is vital we continue to support this approach to future-proof the investment cycles of early-stage businesses.”

 Steve Rotheram, Mayor of the Liverpool City Region, said: